FREQUENTLY ASKED

 Answer:

-Your CLE compliance report must only list the courses that you have
+No. Your CLE compliance report must only list the

-actually attended at the time that you file the report.
-The CLE compliance report that you must
+courses that you have actually attended at the time that you file the report.
+The CLE compliance report that you must sign

-participate for the number of hours indicated in the courses listed in Part
+the number of hours indicated in the courses listed in Part II.”
+You cannot add a course to your MCLE

-your MCLE transcript that you plan to attend in the future.
+transcript that you plan to attend

-THE COMMISSION WILL NOT APPROVE A REPORT CLAIMING CREDIT FOR A COURSE
+NOT APPROVE A REPORT CLAIMING CREDIT FOR A COURSE THAT YOU PLAN TO ATTEND IN

-THE COMMISSION WILL NOT ADJUST YOUR REPORT AFTER IT IS FILED, EVEN IF
+ADJUST YOUR REPORT AFTER IT IS FILED, EVEN IF ATTENDANCE IS RECEIVED FROM YOU

-ATTENDANCE IS RECEIVED FROM YOU OR THE SPONSOR, UNLESS YOU FILE AN AMENDED
+OR THE SPONSOR, UNLESS YOU FILE AN AMENDED COMPLIANCE REPORT.
+A

-when filing an amended report to obtain credit for a course which you attended after
+credit for a course which you attended after you filed your compliance

-you filed your compliance report, but before the end of the CLE
+report, but before the end of the CLE reporting year.

 [Back to Top]

-45. If I filed my
+45. If I filed my CLE compliance

-CLE compliance report and then attended additional courses this reporting year,
+report and then attended additional courses this reporting year, how can I get

-how can I get credit for those additional courses?
+credit for those additional courses?

 Answer:

-You must file an amended CLE compliance
+file an amended CLE compliance report.

-compliance report, you cannot receive credit for additional courses that you
+Once you file your CLE compliance report, you cannot receive credit for

-take unless you prepare and file an amended CLE compliance report.
-The best practice is to wait to file
+additional courses that you take unless you prepare and file an amended CLE

-your CLE compliance report until you have completed all your annual course
+to wait to file your CLE compliance report until you have completed all your

-work.
-If you attended an accredited course that does not appear in PART III,
+annual course work.
+If you attended an accredited course that does

-2018-2019 MCLE TRANSCRIPT, please add (type or write
+not appear in PART III, 2024-2025 MCLE TRANSCRIPT, please add (type or write

 in) the course on your report.
-If
+If you

-DO NOT ADD IT BEFORE FILING THE REPORT, you will not receive credit for
+NOT ADD IT BEFORE FILING THE REPORT, you will not receive credit for

 attending the course unless you file an amended compliance report and pay the

-$50.00 amended filing fee.
+$53.00 amended filing fee.
 Complete

-instructions for filing an amended CLE compliance report
+instructions for filing an amended CLE

-are found on this website.
-An
+compliance report are found on this website.

-of your previous CLE compliance report.
+filing of your previous CLE compliance report.

 46.

-When must I complete my course work for the 2020-2021 CLE reporting year?
+When must I complete my course work for the 2023-2024 CLE reporting year?

-and ends on February 28, 2021.
+reporting year begins on March 1, 2024 and ends on February 28, 2025.

 [Back to Top]